bacpack-system/bacpack-system.github.io/docs/example_usage.md

 # Example usage

-This document shows all use cases defined in [Use Cases](./use_cases.md) on an example target application which uses sample dependency - Package.
-Below are steps to build this dependency, put it to the BringAuto Package Repository and add it to target application.
+This document demonstrates the use cases defined in [Use Cases](./use_cases.md) using an example target application which uses sample dependency - Package.
+Below are steps to build this dependency, publish it to the Package Repository and include it in target application.

+For this example the BringAuto's specific Package Context and Package Repository will be used.

 ## Define a Package

 Our example application will use a Package named `dep1` as a dependency.
 This Package depends on Package `dep2`.
 First we need to create a definition files of these Packages inside a Package Context.
-The structure of Package Context is decribed more in Packager documentation.
+The complete structure of Package Context is decribed in Packager documentation.
 The more complete example is [here](https://github.com/bacpack-system/packager/tree/master/example).
-Simple example is:
+Simplified example with `dep1` and `dep2` Packages is:

 ```plaintext
 <context_directory>/